1.0 Introduction

 <DSM_API_KEY>

-Add the credential to a high privileged user such as your own domain login in the format
+Add the credential to a highly privileged user, such as your own domain login, in the format

 [DOMAIN\login]